Margareth Hagen: University leadership

 As the elected deputy rector, Hagen took over as rector in January 2021 when Dag Rune Olsen left before his term as rector was complete to take a position at the University of Tromsø.

 Hagen became rector during the pandemic, and in an interview right after the election told reporters that bringing students back to campus and ensuring good social learning environments was extremely important.

+She was reelected for four new years in 2025.